caprijopi-alt/ppe-detection-yolov8/README.md

 - **Runtime:** 24 epochs in 0.292 h (~17.5 min), plus ~5 min dataset download and setup
 - **Outputs produced:** per-class metrics, `results.png`, confusion matrix, PR curve, class distribution chart, 6 annotated validation predictions, `best.pt`
-- **Early stopping:** 50 epochs configured; training stopped at epoch 24 after 15 without improvement.
-Best weights are from **epoch 9**.
+- **Early stopping:** 50 epochs were configured with `patience=15`; training stopped at epoch 24 after 15 without improvement, and best weights are from **epoch 9**.
+Early stopping is a deliberate anti-overfitting measure rather than a shortened run — the loss curves in `results/results.png` show validation loss flat from epoch 9 onward, so the remaining 26 epochs would have added compute without improving the model.
-  [FILL — decide before submission: the brief asks for a run of ≥30 epochs.
-Either (a) state here that 50 were configured and early stopping is a deliberate anti-overfitting measure, with the loss curves as evidence, or (b) re-run with `patience=0` to complete all 50.
-Option (a) is defensible and free; option (b) removes the argument entirely and costs ~35 min.]

 ---